Joseph Lee Heywood: Aftermath

 Yes, something such a one as this walked our streets, entered our homes, worshiped in our assemblies, and bore his share of our public burdens.
 And so dull is human appreciation, that had he ended his days after the ordinary fashion of humanity, it is much to be feared his worth had never been widely known.

 We shall reread the record he has made with sharpened vision.
 Besides, some of the virtues in which he excelled, such as integrity, moral courage, unflinching steadfastness in pursuing the right, in the tragic circumstances surrounding the close of his life, found not only their supreme test, but their sublime climax as well.
 The charm lies in the perfect harmony existing between the acts of the last hour and the conduct of all the years that went before.

 There was no Federal Deposit Insurance Corporation covering bank funds at the time.
 When robbers stole from a bank, the money was lost forever.
 As the story of Heywood's bravery became public, banks all across Canada and the United States honored Heywood's heroic act protecting the funds of his community by making contributions to his widow and young daughter that amounted to over US $12,600.
-In 2004 dollars, that would be the equivalent of slightly more than $1.5 million..

 His family eventually left Northfield, but Heywood's daughter later returned to attend Carleton College and graduated in 1893.
 She became a music teacher, married the Rev. Edwin Carlton Dean and died in December 1947.